Webstop/core-styles/README.md

 Setup
 -----

-1. Install docker for

 1. Install Docker for Mac.
 Click the 'Get Docker for Mac (stable)' link on this page: [https://docs.docker.com/docker-for-mac/](https://docs.docker.com/docker-for-mac/)
 2. Get a copy of the repo.
 First `cd` to the directory you want to install the project into then run `git clone git@github.com:Webstop/core-styles.git` after the clone completes run `cd core-styles`.
-3. Run `./serve` from the project's root directory.
+3. Run `./setup` from the project's root directory.
 The first time you run this command it take longer because it will be going out and downloading the Docker VMs and installing all of the project's Ruby Gems.
-The whole process should take about 10 minutes.
-After you're setup, the `./serve` command should take a few seconds to launch your web server.
+The whole process should take about 5-10 minutes.

+Now you are setup and can run the `./serve` command described below.

 Development
 -----------